-- Hatchling- should be fed every 5-7 days
+- Hatchlings should be fed every 5-7 days.

-- Juvenile- should be fed every 7 days
+- Juveniles should be fed every 7 days.

 When you keep a corn snake as a pet, the most common food to feed them is mice, mimicking the food they tend to eat when hunting.
 The best practice for feeding your pet corn snake their meals is to use humanely killed frozen mice.

 You can feed your snake live mice, but the problem is that these animals will fight back against your snake.
 Therefore, you have to consider two factors:

 - Does your snake prefer live or frozen mice?

 - Is your snake’s feeding response enthusiastic enough to overcome a mouse or rat without injury?

 Also, you can’t feed your snake mice of the same size at every age.
 Food suppliers provide mice of many sizes, from pinkie mice for young snakes to jumbo mice for adults.